Filter Options

 How much will this safari cost?

-“Namibian budget safaris begin for as little as US$130 per person per day.
-This figure usually assumes that you will be traveling on a twin-share basis.
-The per-person cost for solo or individual travelers can be higher, sometimes considerably so, beginning around US$165 to US$195.
+“Namibian budget safaris begin from as little as US$130 per person per day.
+This price usually assumes that you will be traveling on a twin-share basis.
+For solo travelers, the cost can be higher, beginning at around US$165 to US$195 per person per day.
 Prices can, of course, go much higher again.
-For each incremental increase, you should be receiving some corresponding rise in comfort levels, services or other benefits.
-Other variables in a budget safari package can include where you sleep, and how many people will be traveling with you in your party.
-Other factors are how many guides and/or drivers will be looking after you, and the quality of food, transport and the like.”
+For each increase in price, you should expect a corresponding rise in comfort levels, services or other benefits.
+Variables in a budget safari package include where you sleep and how many people will be traveling in your party.
+Other factors are the number of guides and drivers looking after you, and the quality of food, transport and other services.”

 6